Health & Fitness

 Broken Bones

 How kids end up getting broken bones can come from various causes.
 A lot of times it’s more common if your child is an athlete.
-Whether it be football, basketball, gymnastics, or cheerleading, a child athlete runs a higher risk of getting injured.
+Whether it be football, basketball, gymnastics, or cheerleading, a child athlete runs a higher risk of getting injuries.

 If your child does experience a broken bone, seek medical attention immediately.